AyaSchechner/popcorn-palace/Instructions.md

-# Instructions for Popcorn Palace Backend
+# Instructions for Popcorn Palace

 ## Prerequisites